Newport News/Williamsburg International Airport: Passenger

 American Eagle service at the airport is currently operated with Canadair CRJ-700 and Embraer ERJ-145 regional jets on behalf of American Airlines via a code sharing agreement.

 Ground transportation

+Taxi

 The airport is served by various taxi companies, including Orange, American, Yellow, Best, and All City.

+Bus

 Hampton Roads Transit directly serves the airport with regional bus service at two bus stops; the airport is on HRT Route 116 and is the only Hampton Roads airport with direct bus service.
 Shuttle and limousine companies also service the airport through pre-arranged appointments.
-Five car rental agencies can be found at the airport: Hertz, National, Enterprise, Avis and Budget.
+Four car rental agencies can be found at the airport: National, Enterprise, Avis and Budget.

+Train

+Amtrak Northeast Regional trains also now serve the airport via the new Newport News Transportation Center station, 1.5 miles to the southwest of the airport grounds and accessible via Bland Boulevard.

+Accidents and incidents

+On March 26, 2007, a Learjet 36 suffered engine damage after debris was sucked into the engines.
+The plane attempted to stop but overran the runway and crashed into a field.
+Both occupants were uninjured.